There are six main steps to creating and managing a resource A/B test:

 These changes are deployed to your app differently depending on how your development team instrumented resource A/B testing for your app:

 Once you have selected a variant as a winner, you can still track the A/B test variants through the segments that Swrve has automatically created for your A/B test.
-Keep the A/B test in Finished or Archived status if you want to be able to see all your variants in the Segment list in the KPI Charts, Events and User Cohorts reports.
+Keep the A/B test in Finished or Archived status if you want to be able to see all your variants in the Segment list in the Trend Reports, Events, and User Cohorts reports.
 This enables you to monitor the behavior of users who received your A/B test variants, even after the test has finished.

 For more information about these reports, see the following articles: